 Secondary Claims Processing

 The network supports secondary claims processing so providers can submit claims when First Health is the secondary payer.
 This is important for Medicare supplement and coordination of benefits scenarios.
 Providers should ensure primary payer information is complete before submitting secondary claims to avoid processing delays.
+Before filing, use the standard methods to verify Medicare eligibility to confirm that Medicare remains the primary payer.

 Contact Information for Network Access